moderndatacompany/dataos.info/docs/resources/stacks/scanner.md

 - **Heimdall**: To scan and retrieve information about users in the DataOS environment, including their descriptions and profile images.
 This user information is accessible through the Metis UI.
 - **Pulsar** **Service**: To keep listening to the messages being published on it by various other services and stacks within the system.

-Indexer service, a continuous running service within the DataOS environment keeps track of newly created or updated entities such as Data products, Data Assets(datasets/topics/workflows, etc.) and DataOS Resources(Workflows, Services, Workers, Monitirs, Depots etc.).
-With this information about the changed entity, it creates a reconciliation Scanner YAML with filters to include only the affected entity.
-This Scanner workflow will extract the metadata about the entity and update the target metastore.
 <aside class="callout">
 🗣 DataOS Scanner is a flexible and extensible framework; you can easily integrate it with new sources.